5 Lyme Disease Symptoms

 Later on, those infected with the disease may experience intense headaches and joint swelling or arthritis.
 If the disease affects the heart, cardiac abnormalities may occur.
 One the disease gets to this stage, it can cause far more problems.

 5. Cognitive Disorders

-The worst cases of Lyme disease can result in cognitive disorders because the disease can affect the brain as well as the nervous system.
+The worst cases of Lyme disease can result in cognitive disorders because the spirochetes and borrelia bacterial infection can affect the brain and the nervous system.

 This can manifest as confusion, disorientation, and dizziness.
-People whose nervous systems are affected by Lyme disease may have short-term memory loss, and struggle to follow conversations or to concentrate.
-Other times, the disease simply manifests as a mental “fog” with no clear cause.
+People whose nervous systems are affected by Lyme disease may have short-term memory loss and struggle to follow conversations or to concentrate.
+Other times, the disease manifests as a mental “fog” with no clear cause.

 Preventing Lyme Disease

 It can be almost impossible to prevent Lyme disease entirely.
-However, if you know what symptoms to look out for, you can catch the disease in its early stages and prevent complications later on.
+However, if you know what symptoms to look out for, you can catch the disease in its early stages and prevent complications later.

 Do you or someone you know need treatment for Lyme disease?
 Get in touch with us to find out what we can do.